Corporate Governance Overview

 - Respect confidentiality and not misuse information

 - Value and maintain their professionalism

 - Appropriately manage conflicts of interest

 - Strive to be a good corporate citizen and achieve community respect

 Conflicts of Interest Policy

-Pendal has adopted a Conflicts of Interest Policy, which is intended to identify, monitor and manage conflicts of interest.
+Pendal has adopted a Conflicts of Interest policy which aims to identify, monitor and manage conflicts.
 The policy sets out the procedure for managing potential conflicts, including procedures relating to:

-- where acting as a trustee, ensuring that employees make decisions in that capacity having regard to the fiduciary obligation to act in the best interests of the fund members; and
+- Where acting as a trustee, ensuring that employees make decisions in that capacity having regard to the fiduciary obligation to act in the best interests of the fund members

 - Acting in accordance with the terms of Pendal’s investment mandates